 Set against a spectacular backdrop of toys from our collections, the BH&PS exhibit PLAY! asks visitors to think about the seemingly simple questions of "What is PLAY?" and "What is a Toy?".

-Visit our extraordinary exhibit and take a few extra minutes to also explore our historic jail at the same time.
-The exhibit is open to the public on Wednesdays, Thursdays, and Fridays from 1 to 5 p.m.
+The exhibit is open to the public on Wednesdays, Thursdays, and Fridays h 1 to 5 p.m.

-The 2024 Walking Tour Season will begin in May!
+The 2024 Walking Tour Season is in full swing!!

 The American Association for State and Local History (AASLH) congratulates the Bristol Historical & Preservation Society, of Bristol, RI, for receiving an Award of Excellence for The Timeline of Enslavement in Bristol, RI.
 The Award of Excellence is part of the AASLH Leadership in History Awards, the most prestigious recognition for achievement in the preservation of state and local history.
 It is the first time in more than four years that a RI project has been honored.